Bangladesh travel guide

 Make sure you get your passport stamped.

-Make sure you get a stamp in your passport when you arrive.
-You must show immigration officers this arrival stamp when you leave Bangladesh.
+Make sure you get an entry stamp in your passport when you arrive.
+Immigration officers will check the date on your entry stamp when you leave Bangladesh.
+You could get a fine for overstaying.

 Visa requirements

-You must have a visa to travel to Bangladesh, unless you have a ‘no visa required’ stamp in your UK passport.
+You must have a visa to visit Bangladesh for up to 3 months, unless you have a ‘no visa required’ stamp in your UK passport.

 Applying for a visa

-Apply for a visa from the Bangladesh High Commission London.
+Apply in advance for a visa from the Bangladeshi High Commission in the UK.

-Depending on your circumstances, you may be able to apply for a visa when you arrive at Dhaka airport.
-You must have a return ticket to apply for a visa on arrival.
+You may be able to apply for a visa on arrival at Dhaka airport.
+You must have a return ticket and proof of funds to apply for a visa on arrival.
 Visas on arrival are:

-If your visa expires while you are in Bangladesh, you can apply for a visa extension from the Department of Immigration and Passports.
-You may get a fine for overstaying.
+If you want to stay longer, you can apply for a visa extension from the Department of Immigration and Passports.

-British nationals of Bangladeshi origin may be able to apply for a ‘no visa required’ stamp from the Bangladesh High Commission in London.
+British nationals of Bangladeshi origin may be eligible to apply for a ‘no visa required’ stamp from the Bangladeshi High Commission in the UK.

 Customs rules

-There are strict rules about goods that can be brought into and taken out of Bangladesh.
+There are strict rules about goods you can take into or out of Bangladesh.
 You must declare anything that may be prohibited or subject to tax or duty.

 Taking money into or out of Bangladesh